Kelly Ripa’s Daughter Lola Is All Grown Up — And She’s Stunning

 As Ripa has often joked in the past, she needs to get her daughter’s approval before posting photos of her on her social media account.
 So, it’s clear that Ripa must have gotten the stamp of approval before she posted her most recent snapshot.

 To celebrate the holidays, Ripa posted a rare family photo with her children back in December.
 As the Inquisitr reported, the Live With Kelly and Ryan host shared a fun photo with husband Mark Consuelos and children Lola, Michael, and Joaquin.
-In the picture the family poses in front of a graffiti wall as they all strike a pose.
+In the picture, the family poses in front of a graffiti wall as they all strike a pose.

 “Wishing you a LIT holiday season!
 With love from the Consuelos gang (and yes, Lola approved)” Ripa hilariously captioned the picture.